yeongseok94/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+This shows 9 random image from the training dataset and its corresponding label.

 ![alt text][image1]